-What happens if you don’t wear protective eyewear?
+What can happen if you don’t wear protective eyewear

 If you do not wear the required protective eyewear, your vision could be made worse and the LAL might need to be removed and replaced with a new lens.
 This could lead to other complications from the additional surgery.

 How many total light treatments will you need?